kevinsogo/compgen/docs_src/CONTEST.md

 Alternatively, run the server normally, and in the admin, go to the *Import Config* tab and load `contest.yaml` there.

 If you wish to update an existing PC2 contest, run `kg kontest` again, and then load `contest.yaml` from *Import Config* again.
-The `--load` method doesn't work in this case.
+The `--load` method cannot be used to update.

 ## Additional settings